jonlong/functional-testing-starterkit/README.md

 ### Debugging

+#### Front End

 By default, ChromeDriver will quit once the tests have run, but if you want to leave it open for debugging, set `leaveRemoteOpen` (inside `intern.development.js`) to `true`.

+#### Intern

+You can debug your tests themselves by running `npm run tests:functional:debug`, which will launch a [Node Inspector](https://github.com/node-inspector/node-inspector) debugger in Chrome.
+The Debugger works almost exactly like Chrome Developer Tools.